aesc-silicon/elements-sdk/README.rst

 Since a board is always built on a specific SOC design, simulations can be done on board-level.
 The ``simulate`` command takes as parameter the name of the board.
 The toolchain can be passed with the optional parameter ``--toolchain``.
 The Xilinx toolchain is selected by default.
-A further flag ``-synthesized`` can be used to simulate a synthesized design.
-This flag is currently only available for the Xilinx toolchain.
+A further option can select the source type to simulate for example a synthesized design.

 .. code-block:: text

-    ./elements.py simulate <board> [--toolchain <xilinx/oss>] [-synthesized]
+    ./elements.py simulate <board> [--toolchain <xilinx/oss>] [--source <generated/synthesized/placed>]

 Example to simulate DH-006: